dong-an/dong-an.github.io/_pages/about.md

 News
 ======
+* 2026/07, our paper "[A Grover-compatible manifold optimization algorithm for quantum search](https://arxiv.org/abs/2512.08432)" was accepted by SIAM Journal on Scientific Computing.
+* 2026/07, our paper "[Quantum Alternating Direction Method of Multipliers for Semidefinite Programming](https://arxiv.org/abs/2510.10056)" was accepted by Quantum.
 * 2026/05, our paper "[Exponential Lindbladian fast forwarding and exponential amplification of certain Gibbs state properties](https://arxiv.org/abs/2509.09517)" was accepted by Reports on Progress in Physics.
 * 2026/05, our paper "[Digital adiabatic evolution is universally accurate](https://arxiv.org/abs/2510.12237)" was accepted by Nature Communications.
 * 2026/02, I will serve as a PC member of [QSim 2026](https://qsimconference.org/).
 Talk and poster [submissions](https://qsimconference.org/submissions/) are welcome (talk submissions due on April 12, poster submissions due on July 10)